Gazanging is legal until contracts are exchanged, making it a common yet troublesome part of the house-buying process.

 How gazanging impacts property buyers

-Gazanging disrupts the equilibrium of property transactions.
+Gazanging disrupts the balance of property transactions.
 Buyers often experience a range of emotions, from disappointment to stress, when sellers unexpectedly withdraw from the deal.
-This emotional toll compounds the financial burden.
+This emotional toll adds to the financial burden.

 Dealing with disrupted mortgage arrangements and lost legal fees